insanj/pride/docs/README.md

 Pride is a lightweight Minecraft mod that helps everyone on a Bukkit/Spigot server keep track of each other.
 Although relatively simple in its design, Pride aims to be really useful and offer a nice supplement to the built-in navigation features of Minecraft.

+Pride will be open sourced at version 1.0!

 ### 0.3.x Features

 - Create "Pride areas", which represent the area where you are located (by default 50 blocks large, but can be configured in the `config.yml`)